nikoniko78/scripts-java-physion/README.md

 # [Physion's](https://app.physion.net) dedicated script library. | ![Static Badge](https://img.shields.io/badge/Status%3A-Down-grey?style=flat-square&labelColor=black) |

-## _We're down for maintence.
+## _We're down for maintenance.
 We estimate that you will be able to join and send pull requests by 12/13/2024_

 >[!NOTE]
 __I do not own app.physion.net or any of the scripts on this repository.__